wmcnamara/delegate/README.md

-# Delegate
+# Delegate C++

-Delegate is a single header, lightweight and easy to use structure for storing functions and callbacks.
+Delegate C++ is a single header, lightweight and easy to use structure for storing functions and callbacks.

-# Using A Delegate
+# Using Delegate C++

 ``` C++